RicardoGolac/COP3503/README.md

-# COP3503
+# COP3530
-All my work for COP3503 - Programming Fundamentals 2
+All my work for COP3530 - Data Structures and Algorithms